-Parents and staff can work together to improve student’s mental health and promote academic success.
+Social and emotional learning is an integral part of student success and Mental Health professionals promote the mental health, well-being, and academic achievement of all students.
+Parents and families are critical partners with staff in helping their children develop social and emotional know-how and improve student’s mental health and promote academic success.
 Just as it is important to secure the physical health of your child it is also important to prioritize their mental health needs.
-Parents and families can strengthen mental health in the home environment to improve their child’s ability to bounce back from stressful situations.
+Parents and families can strengthen mental health in the home environment to improve their child’s ability to bounce back from stressful situations through.

 How to Get Help for My Child